DIYEat & Drink

 Add sprigs of basil and parsley and eat under low, white light until Shutterstocked.

-By Joseph Conrad.
+By James Conrad.

 The rich, creamy comfort casserole á la Johnny Marzetti was invented in 1896 by Teresa Marzetti, an Italian-born cook and restaurant co-owner then living in Columbus, Ohio, who named the dish after her brother-in-law.
 Before long, it became the flagship dish of the Marzettis’ namesake restaurant, and by the 1920s its popularity had spread across the Midwestern United States and even as far away as Panama.